cdellacqua/poller.js/README.md

 the caller know when the polling actually starts or stops, taking into account a pending polling operation.

-As an example, when a poller is running it could be in two distinct scenarios:
+When a poller is running, it will find itself in one of the following states:

 - idling while waiting for the specified interval to pass;
 - waiting for the `dataProvider` to finish its processing.